jbeales/woo-gallery-captions/README.md

 Adds the title & caption of each image in a Product Gallery to the Single-Product pages so customers can read them!

+## Available on WooCommerce.com
+Gallery Captions for WooCommerce is [available to purchase from WooCommerce](https://woocommerce.com/products/gallery-captions-for-woocommerce/).
+Buy purchasing from WooCommerce you get support and you support me as an independent developer.

 ## Known Issues: